circuitdojo/docs/src/nrf9160-nrf-connect-desktop.md

 ### Updating Application Firmware

-Another way of programming your application other firmware images is to use the nRF Connect Desktop Programmer App.
+Another way of programming your application other firmware images is to use the nRF Connect For Desktop Programmer App.

 1. First, you'll need to install it if you haven't already.
 1. Then open it up and select your programmer